dwightjack/vue-types/docs/advanced/extending-vue-types.md

 const negativeProp2 = VueTypes.negativeFn() // <-- we need to call it
 ```

-Note that if `getter` is set to `false`, arguments passed to the type will be passed to the `validator` method together with the prop value:
+Note that if `getter === false`, arguments passed to the validator function will be passed down to the `validator` method together with the prop value:

 ```js
 VueTypes.extend({